 Treasures of the Cranbrook Institute of Science and Native American Collection

 Wednesday, September 16, 7:00 pm

-Guest Speaker Cameron Wood, Curator of Collections/ Anthropology Educator at the Cranbrook Institute of Science will give a behind the scenes look at exceptional Native American artifacts and artwork in the Institute’s collection.
-From exquisite quill boxes from Northern Michigan to ancient and contemporary pottery from the American Southwest, this presentation will span the continent.
-While the focus of the discussion will be on the Institute’s collection of Native American works, audience members will have time at the end of the program to request viewing of other pieces.
+Guest Speaker Cameron Wood, Curator of Collections/Anthropology Educator at the Cranbrook Institute of Science gave us a behind the scenes look at exceptional Native American artifacts and artwork in the Institute’s collection.
+From exquisite quill boxes from Northern Michigan, to ancient and contemporary pottery from the American Southwest this presentation spans the continent.
+A featured piece was an original work of art by Hunkpapa Lakota artist and warrior Kicking Bear depicting the Battle of the Little BigHorn, also known as the Battle of the Greasy Grass.
+While the focus of the discussion was on the Institute’s collection of Native American works, the audience members interacted with Cameron with questions throughout his presentation and they even were able to request viewing of other pieces.

 The Sculpture Around Town